kim-nguyenkhn/checklite/README.md

 ## Recommended GitHub Releases Workflow

 1. Bump the "Tag version" to the value of version in your application `package.json`, and prefix it with v.
 "Release title" can be anything you want.

 For example, if your application `package.json` version is 1.0, your draft's "Tag version" would be v1.0.

-2. Draft a new release with `npm run release`.
+2. Draft a new release with `yarn release`.

 3. Push some commits.
 Every CI build will update the artifacts attached to this draft.